jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 Phillips and Phillips (2010) attribute the original use of the term in instructional design to Robert Mager for his 1967 book *Preparing instructional objectives.*

 #### 2.2.2.1.
-The Phillips model places learning objectives in context
+Phillips model puts learning objectives in context

+See also: project management

 The Phillips and Phillips (2010) model is one common model for describing and evaluating the various levels of impact an organizational training may have; [there are others, ](https://www.watershedlrs.com/blog/phillips-model-for-learning-evaluation) but in any case the focus is on the whole "chain of impact" to which an instrutional project belongs and depends on, so that efficacy and value can be maximized:

+(Obviously, merge this into a single table:)

 - Level 1, **reaction:** gauging people's *perceptions* of the impact of what you've done
 - Level 2, **learning:** impact on learner's knowledge